SONIC: Supersizing Motion Tracking for Natural Humanoid Whole-Body Control: Introduction

 We propose \textit{Supersizing mOtion tracking for Natural humanoId Control} (\shortname), a framework that enables natural humanoid control across a wide range of applications.
 We achieve high-precision teleoperation and interactive control capabilities, including running, jumping, and crawling with natural human-like movement.
-Leveraging our universal token space, our controller can support cross-embodiment motion tracking where estimated whole-body human motion can be directly mapped to humanoid control signals, bypassing the need for retargeting.
-We demonstrate seamless integration with multi-modal human motion generation models, supporting video, text, and music control through our universal token space.
-Furthermore, we show that teleoperation data collected through our system can be used to train vision-language-action foundation models, establishing a complete pipeline from motion tracking at scale to foundation model-based humanoid control.
-These results validate that massive-scale motion tracking serves as a practical and versatile behavioral foundation model for diverse real-world humanoid applications.
+Leveraging our universal token space, our controller can directly map estimated whole-body human motion to humanoid control signals, bypassing the need for explicit retargeting at runtime.
+We integrate our tracking policy with multi-modal human motion generation models, supporting video, text, and music control.
+Furthermore, we show that teleoperation data collected through our system can be used to train vision-language-action foundation models \citep{bjorck2025gr00t}, establishing a complete pipeline from motion tracking at scale to foundation model-based humanoid control, including tasks that demand simultaneous hand-foot coordination for whole-body loco-manipulation.
+These results validate that large-scale motion tracking serves as a practical foundational task for diverse real-world humanoid applications.

 Our contributions are: